galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 # Filtering and sorting

-We now want to first highlight the most significant differentially expressed genes in our analysis, and then obtain informative visualizations.
+We now want to highlight those gene transcripts whose expression difference, the log<sub>2</sub>(fold_change), is both high and significant.

-> ### {% icon hands_on %} Hands-on: Extract CuffDiff's most significant differentially expressed genes
+> ### {% icon hands_on %} Hands-on: Extract CuffDiff's significant differentially expressed genes
 >
 > 1. **Filter** {% icon tool %} with the following parameters
 >   - "Filter" to the extracted table from the previous step